 Cigarette smoking causes environmental pollution by releasing toxic air pollutants into the atmosphere.
-The cigarette butts also litter the environment and the toxic chemicals in the remains seep into soils and waterways therefore causing soil and water pollution respectively.
-Animals and plants that come into contact or absorb the toxic substances from the cigarette residues are affected as well.
+The cigarette butts also litter the environment, and the toxic chemicals in the residues seep into soils and waterways, causing soil and water pollution, respectively.

 Interestingly, when people hear about cigarette smoking, they often think of the health risks it has on the human body.
-Many fail look at the critical side topic which pertains to how it harms the environment.
+Many fail to look at the critical side topic, which pertains to how it harms the environment.

-1. Direct risks to human health
+1. Direct Risks to Human Health

 Surveys and clinical studies prove that smoking cigarettes cause several health risks for humans.
 The following are the health risks associated with regular smoking.

-The smoke contains carcinogenic particles which increase smokers’ risk of developing cancers of the lungs, esophagus, throat and larynx.
+The smoke contains carcinogenic particles that increase smokers’ risk of developing cancers of the lungs, esophagus, throat, and larynx.
 Smoking is also associated with cancers of the bladder, pancreas, lips, kidney, uterus and cervix.

-In fact, smoking even causes numerous autoimmune diseases including rheumatoid arthritis and Crohn’s disease.
+In fact, smoking even causes numerous autoimmune diseases, including rheumatoid arthritis and Crohn’s disease.
 It equally plays a role in the periodic flare-ups of autoimmune diseases.

-c.
-Type 2 diabetes
+Type 2 Diabetes

 The most recent clinical research reveals the existence of a link between type 2 diabetes and smoking.
 The study indicates that smokers are 30% to 40% more likely to suffer from type 2 diabetes compared to nonsmokers.